jlederluis/iqss-text-organizer/README.md

 * `select [QUERY]` --- runs lucene query QUERY on the database, and prints the number of documents selected.
   * To search by a metadata field, use a query of the form `fieldname:value`.
 Note that since metadata fields are set to NOT_ANALYZED in the Lucene database, this must be an exact-text match,
   * If you have already made a selection, running `select` again will search within your previous selection.
 If you want to start a fresh search instead, type `clear` to clear the active selection.

-* [QUERY] syntax --- valid lucene queries are valid in txtorg.
+#### Query Syntax
+Any valid lucene query may be used with 'select'.
 Below are some syntax rules for lucene queries.
-  *
+  * Boolean operators --- Lucene supports AND, "+", OR, NOT and "-" as Boolean operators (Note: Boolean operators must be ALL CAPS).

 #### clear
 * `clear` --- Clears the active selection.